-Professor Lucie Rychetnik is Deputy Director – Research, leading all of the Prevention Centre’s research and capacity building activities.
-She is also an Adjunct Professor at the School of Medicine at the University of Notre Dame Australia, and at the School of Public Health at the University of Sydney.
+Professor Lucie Rychetnik is Deputy Director – Research, overseeing the Prevention Centre’s research and capacity building activities.
+She is also Adjunct Professor with the School of Public Health at the University of Sydney, and the School of Medicine at the University of Notre Dame Australia.

 - A comprehensive approach to Aboriginal and Torres Strait Islander tobacco control